 According to D’Andre Craig of Athenian Marble in Oklahoma City, OK, the current starting cost (including installation) for granite and marble is $80 per square foot, while that of quartz is $110 per square foot.
 Sensitile Terrazzo begins at $175 per square foot.
 Remodelingexpense.com reports that wood countertops begin at $70 per square foot.

 WHAT ARE THE BEST TIPS FOR SUCCESSFUL COUNTERTOP INSTALLATIONS?

 The tenets of construction apply with countertop installation: preparation is the key success:

 - Ensure that all supporting structure is plumb, level and square and properly anchored.

 - Proper underlayment is the next most-important factor.
 For instance, for granite bar tops I always recommend one layer of ¾” marine grade plywood (for granite footrests I recommend ½” Durock® cement board, or equivalent).

-- Install the underlayment continuously and set-back not more than 3” from each edge of the countertop footprint, i.e., 18” of support for 24” deep countertops, 24” of support for 30” deep countertops, etc.
+- Install the underlayment continuously and set-back not more than 3” from each edge of the countertop footprint.
+This provides 18” of support for 24” deep countertops, 24” of support for 30” deep countertops, etc.

-- For those who prefer two layers of underlayment, each layer needs to be installed cross-grained with respect to the other (the second layer is installed perpendicular to the first layer), and the entire assembly is glued and fastened with countersunk screws.
+- For those who prefer two layers of underlayment, each layer needs to be installed cross-grained with respect to the other.
+Using construction adhesive, install the second layer perpendicular to the first.
+Finally, fasten the two layers with countersunk screws.

 - Use a belt sander and bondo on joints that aren’t level.